In line with the Scottish Government move to Phase 3 we are excited to be able to once again welcome visitors.

 Please remember that in line with the latest Scottish Government guidance it is mandatory to wear a face covering in museums – unless you have medical exemption.

 Our gift shop will also be open, allowing you the opportunity to buy unique locally sourced Scottish gifts as well as jute products (including some made by our very own volunteers!).
 The gift shop can be visited for free even if you do not wish to explore the Mill at this time.

 Our cafe is also reopening.
 You will be able to buy tea, coffee and cakes as well as locally sourced homemade snacks made by our in-house cafe team.
 If the weather is good why not enjoy your snacks in our beautiful cobbled courtyard – and if it is not quite so sunny you can always enjoy a break in the atmosphere of the Glazed Alley!

 What will it cost?

 Adult: £11.50 Concession: £8.95 Child: £6.40 Under 5: free

-All paid admission costs will also include a free annual pass, allowing you to revisit as many times as you wish within a 12 month period for no extra cost – this will even give you admission to the full exhibitions when they reopen for no additional charge.
+All paid admission costs will also include a free annual pass, allowing you to revisit as many times as you wish within a 12 month period for no extra cost.

 What are the opening times?

 For the month of October Verdant Works will be open 7 days a week!

 Opening times: 10:00 – 16:30 Monday – Saturday (11:00 on Sundays)